 - 16.1 One completed race will constitute a series. - 16.2 A maximum of 5 races are scheduled.
-A boats series score will be the total of her races without exclusion. - 16.3 Boats scored "TLE" will receive 2 points more than the number of finishers in that race but will not be scored worse than DNF.
+A boats series score will be the total of her races without exclusion.
+This changes RRS A2.1. - 16.3 Boats scored "TLE" will receive 2 points more than the number of finishers in that race but will not be scored worse than DNF.

-17. RISK STATEMENT
+17 RISK STATEMENT